launchchicago/launchchicagostaging.github.io/program_pathways.md

 3. Along this journey students are expetected to also complete the following activities.
    1. Building their portfolio in Github for prospective employers to view
    2. Participated in at least 1 internship with a company and have received letters of recommendation from each
-   3. Made some contribution to an open source project
+   3. Have made some contribution to an open source project
    4. Earned one badge in both `Algorithms 1` and `Data Structures 1`
+   5. Participated in mentoring other students from previous cohorts

-4. Additionally students have the option, but it is not required, to earn special endorsements in areas of concentration such as
+4. Additionally students have the option, but are not required, to earn special endorsements in areas of concentration such as
    1. Augmented Reality with ARKit
    2. Machine Learning with Core ML
    3. Game Development with SpriteKit or SceneKit
+   4. and more